Car Insurance Policy Terms: 6-Month vs. 12-Month

 Put simply, the 12-month policy term allows you to lock in a lower car insurance premium for a longer period of time.

 There is really no downside, because if you find a lower premium any time during the policy term, you can typically switch insurers and get back any of your unearned premium in the form of a refund check.
+This means you pay a lower price each month for your policy, even without any discounts.

 The odds are you didn’t even know you had a choice in the matter.
 But before you rush to call your agent or dig up your most recent policy declarations page, we should point out that many of us don’t.